Sathish Kumar Natarajan photo portrait

 The long-term goal of my research program is to develop a nutraceutical approach to mitigate liver and placental lipotoxicity that occurs during acute fatty liver of pregnancy and maternal obesity, respectively.
 Trophoblasts are specialized cells in the placenta that facilitate nutrient transport to the developing fetus.
 We have identified dietary palmitoleate, an omega-7 mono unsaturated fatty acids is protective against placental lipoapoptosis caused due to the exposure of lipotoxic fatty acids that are elevated in acute fatty liver of pregnancy and maternal obesity.
 Further, we are also interested in elucidating the role of placental trophoblast infection with Zika virus and the protective role of dietary-palmitoleate supplementation in preventing against Zika virus-induced placental trophoblast apoptosis.
 Identifying palmitoleate as a cytoprotective nutrient will result in potential nutrient therapy for the prevention of devastating consequences of fetal organ infection with Zika virus.

-Dr. Natarajan's lab is focused on understanding the molecular mechanism of 3-hydroxy fatty acid-induced lipotoxicity to the placenta and liver during acute fatty liver of pregnancy (AFLP), a catastrophic maternal liver disease.
-AFLP is an obstetric and medical emergency that develops in the last trimester of pregnancy.
-Fetuses with a mutation in the mitochondrial long-chain hydroxy acyl-CoA dehydrogenase (LCHAD) is highly associated with the mother developing AFLP.
-Placenta (an organ that helps the fetus growth) with the LCHAD mutation results in the accumulation of toxic lipid intermediates, like 3‑hydroxy fatty acids.
-These accumulated toxic lipid metabolites from the placenta enter into maternal circulation and damages maternal liver resulting in maternal liver injury observed in patients with AFLP.
+Acute Fatty Liver of Pregnancy: Acute fatty liver of pregnancy (AFLP) is a catastrophic maternal liver disease and is an obstetric and medical emergency that develops in the last trimester of pregnancy.
+A mutation in the mitochondrial long-chain hydroxy acyl-CoA dehydrogenase (LCHAD) in the fetus is highly associated with development of AFLP in the mother.
+Placenta (an organ that helps the fetus grow) with the LCHAD mutation results in the accumulation of toxic lipid intermediates, such as 3‑hydroxy fatty acids.
+These accumulated toxic lipid metabolites from the placenta enter into maternal circulation and damage maternal liver resulting in the maternal liver injury characteristic of patients with AFLP.
+My work in patients with AFLP demonstrated dysfunction of placental mitochondrial and oxidative stress in both the placenta and the systemic circulation (Hepatology, 2010, 51:191-200).
+These studies were funded by NPOD supported by the National Institute of General Medical Sciences as project leader and as a seed grant recipient.

 Placental Trophoblast Lipotoxicity during Maternal Obesity